Aakashfromujjain/Weather-application/README.md

 # 🌤️ Dynamic Full-Screen Weather Dashboard

-A sleek, modern, and fully responsive weather dashboard built with vanilla HTML, CSS, and JavaScript.
+A  modern, and fully responsive weather dashboard built with vanilla HTML, CSS, and JavaScript.
 This application fetches real-time weather conditions for any city globally and displays a historical 5-day weather forecast.

 ## ✨ Features